Depression in a long-distance relationship is very common. If you are in this type of relationship, you may have experienced it already.

 So the first thing to do is to figure out what exactly is this source of your depression.

 Once you know what you are depressed about, you can make a plan to sort it out.
-It may take some time, but with the right help, there is no reason why anybody should be able to find a way to enjoy life and make the most of what they have.
+It may take some time, but with the right help, there is no reason why you wouldn’t be able to find a way to enjoy life and make the most of what you have.

 Coping with a long-distance relationship depression

 At a deeper level, it would help if you take a broader look at your long-distance relationship.
-Suppose you don’t have a plan and a timeline for how long a long-distance relationship would last and when you move in together.
+Suppose you don’t have a plan and a timeline for how long the distance in your relationship will last and when you move in together.
 In that case, after every visit, you may feel like you have to go back to your miserable life of being away from your partner.

 If you see your long-distance relationship as a struggle and it brings you misery, you should reconsider being in this long-distance relationship.